antaldaniel/eurostat_regional/Rearrange-Regional-Data.md

 table tidy (See: [Hadley Wickham: Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf)).

-As you can see, this is not for the faint heart, and I do not guarrantee that it works with all data perfectly.
+As you can see, this is not for the faint heart, and I do not guarantee that it works with all data perfectly.
 It is more of an illustration of the problem and a list of ideas how you can improve the data quality if you have to work with historical data or with panel data.
 I do not think